babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 As I've discussed, compiling dependencies in Babel v6 can be pretty painful.
 Babel v7 will address some of these pain points.

 One issue (which we have fixed in v7) is around config lookup.
 Babel currently runs per file so when compiling a file, it tries to find the closest config to know what to compile against.
-If it doesn't find it in the same directory, it keeps looking up directories (this is why if you don't specify a config but have one in your home directory it might try to load that instead).
+If it doesn't find it in the same directory, it keeps looking up directories (this is why if we don't specify a config but have one in our home directory it might try to load that instead).

 ```
 project